Customer Services

 Requests for a review and re-mark for an individual candidate will be responded to within 14 working days of receipt.

-Requests for a review and moderation for a group of candidates will be responded to within a 6 working week period from receipt.
+Requests for a review and moderation for a group of candidates will be responded to within a 30 working days period from receipt.

 Three levels of enquiries are available to Centres that have entered candidates for GQAL Awards: